 I know DIY conservation questions may have started to feel like some sort of offensive comment for some conservators.
 Not all, of course.
-There are plenty of us who are lovely and friendly.
-But sometimes, it just puts us on edge, and it’s understandable.
-We’ve all been there and after the 100th time, it’s easy to get snappy.
+There are plenty of us who are lovely and friendly regardless of what anyone throws at us.
+But sometimes, it just puts us on edge, and it's understandable.
+We've all been there and after the 100th time, it's easy to get snappy.
 Let me address this the following way:

 We have a phrase in Spanish that says: "La vaca no se acuerda cuando fue ternera."
 It literally means "The cow doesn't remember [the time when] she used to be a calf."
 It refers to those situations when someone who is now in a different position in life seems to forget how they used to be before they reached their current position.
 So here's a question for us, as professional conservators:

 Remember the past - it could be recent or a looong time ago.
 Before you became a conservator, maybe even before you knew the profession existed, did you know non-conservators were "not supposed" to try to fix things?
 Did you know that there was a nuanced border of potential ethical malpractice if conservators gave you advice?